Saguache County Bank and Ruby Saloon, 1885. Collection of Amon Carter Museum of American Art.

 NOON envisions a vibrant San Luis Valley supported by ample arts and culture programs for youth and adults, with in-depth opportunities for community members and visitors to exchange ideas, stories, and creative practices.
 NOON is working towards a state-of-the-art San Luis Valley exhibitions and archives facility, with collaboration between regional cultural centers for local resource stewardship.

 NOON values diverse, free programming, and compensation for educators that honors their experience and talent.
 NOON supports artists of all ages and abilities.
 NOON prioritizes preservation of San Luis Valley art and cultural archives.
 NOON is building regional capacity for geographically isolated small rural communities to work together, and for collaboration with artists, writers, organizers, schools, senior centers, libraries, and museums.
-NOON upholds high standards for professional care of artists, artworks, and communities.

-Ramblin Roy at Last Train Leavin' Town, 2018.
+Ramblin' Roy at Last Train Leavin' Town at The Range, 2018.

 People